First Generation College Students Advantage

-After all, when one of our nation’s elite universities offers admission to a student who will be the first in their family to attend college, they feel as though they’re helping make the student’s whole family’s American dream come true.
-And that’s pretty cool.
+After all, when one of our nation’s elite universities offers admission to a student who will be the first in their family to attend college, they feel like they’re helping make the student’s whole family’s American dream come to fruition.
+And that’s pretty cool — wouldn’t you say?

-Admissions Officers at Elite Universities Root for First-Gen College Students
+Admissions Officers Root for First-Generation College Students

-As we are quoted in the piece in “The Santa Fe New Mexican,” “Brian Taylor, managing director at the college admissions preparation firm Ivy Coach, said colleges prefer first-generation students over even legacy students, the relatives of past alumni, that are typically considered highly sought-after in the college-recruitment process.
+As Ivy Coach is quoted in the piece in The Santa Fe New Mexican, “Brian Taylor, managing director at the college admissions preparation firm Ivy Coach, said colleges prefer first-generation students over even legacy students, the relatives of past alumni, that are typically considered highly sought-after in the college-recruitment process.
 ‘Highly selective colleges love when student’s parents and grandparents didn’t go to college,’ Taylor said.
-‘These are students who admissions officers can easily get behind and root for.'”
-As they should!
+‘These are students who admissions officers can easily get behind and root for.’”

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.